 Don't confuse your listener — tell them exactly what to do next.

-Once the script’s written, read it aloud — every line.
+Once the script is written, read it aloud — every line.
 Radio is heard, not read, so what looks clean on the page might stumble in speech.
 Time the read to ensure it fits your slot naturally without rushing.

-Keep your pace natural, about 2.5 words per second.
+Keep your pace natural, at approximately 2.5 words per second (Absolute Radio Ads).

 - 40 words for a 15-second ad